alicevision/Meshroom/CONTRIBUTING.md

 7. After approval, one of the developers with commit approval to the official main repository will merge your fixes into the "develop" branch.

-8. If not already the case, your name will be added to the [contributors list](CONTRIBUTORS.md).